-Some believe that hydroquinone may cause cancer.
-This is false.
-How this rumor arose stems from a study that demonstrated mice exposed to hydroquinone developed liver tumors.
+Some erroneously believe that hydroquinone may cause cancer.
+This rumor arose from a study that demonstrated mice exposed to hydroquinone developed liver tumors.
 However, these results were reported in a misleading fashion, as dermatological experts explained in a 2006 review in the Journal of the American Academy of Dermatology:

-Instead of being harmful to the skin, hydroquinone increased the number of benign (non-cancerous) liver tumors, reducing the proportion of cancerous liver tumors in the mouse, showing a protective effect of hydroquinone.
+Instead of being harmful to the skin, hydroquinone increased the number of benign (non-cancerous) liver tumors, reducing the proportion of cancerous liver tumors in mice, thus suggesting that hydroquinone may exhibit protective effects.
 (For you science buffs out there, there was an increase in hepatic adenomas and a decrease in hepatocellular carcinomas).

 As for other studies associating mouse kidney tumors with hydroquinone use, it has been argued that these are not relevant to humans.
 As Dr. David J. Goldberg, a clinical professor of dermatology at the Mount Sinai School of Medicine states, “Over 100 scientific articles confirm hydroquinone is a safe topical for humans; no independent studies prove the opposite.”

 Of the skin-lightening and age spot-brightening agents out there, 4% hydroquinone is the most effective.
-Overall, it is considered to be safe, but it is important not to use hydroquinone in conjunction with any creams containing peroxides or resorcinol, to avoid the eye area completely, and to switch off with other agents every four months to lower the risk of ochronosis (skin darkening from the build-up of homogentisic acid).
-In addition, if you have darker skin, you may wish to speak to your dermatologist first, as ochronosis is much more common in those with darker skin tones.
+Overall, it is considered to be safe, but it is important not to use hydroquinone in conjunction with any creams containing peroxides or resorcinol, to avoid the eye area completely, and to alternate with other agents every four months so as to lower the risk of ochronosis (skin darkening from the build-up of homogentisic acid).
+In addition, if you have darker skin, you may wish to speak to your dermatologist before using a hydroquinone-containing treatment, as ochronosis is much more common in those with darker complexions.